AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 1. What A moxiclav is and what it is used for

-Amoxiclav is an antibiotic and works by destroying the bacteria that cause infections.
-It is effective against a large number of bacteria.
+Amoxiclav is an antibiotic and works by killing the bacteria that cause infections.
+It is effective against a wide range of bacteria.

 It contains two different medicines called amoxicillin and clavulanic acid.
-Amoxicillin belongs to a group of medicines called 'penicillins' which can sometimes be stopped working (become inactive).
+Amoxicillin belongs to a group of medicines called ‘penicillins’, which can sometimes stop working (become inactive).
 The other active ingredient (clavulanic acid) prevents this from happening.

-Amoxiclav powder for oral suspension is used in infants and children, less often in adults, to treat the following infections:
+Amoxiclav powder for oral suspension is used in babies and children, less often in adults, to treat the following infections:

 - middle ear and sinus infections,